 Why Enroll in Kinesiology at MSU?

 A recent 5-year study of MSU kinesiology PhD graduates revealed that 68% completed their degrees in 4 years or less.
 Every one of the PhD students obtained work related to their degrees, with 89% now employed at colleges, universities, or medical schools.
-The median time to degree for MS students was 2 years.

 Program of Study